EliahKagan/palgoviz/doc/using-notebooks.md

 ### Running JupyterLab

 It is best to run JupyterLab from the top-level directory.
-If you installed with `conda` but decided to skip the `conda develop` installation step, then you must run it from there; otherwise, it is merely recommended.
+If you installed with `conda` but decided to skip the `pip install -e .` installation step, then you must run it from there; otherwise, it is merely recommended.

 To run JupyterLab: